 Naturally, we find the relation \begin{align*} \eta(\tau) = \eta(5\tau) \, \eta_{5,1}(\tau) \, \eta_{5,2}(\tau) \end{align*} as the last expression in the above list.

-If we take the last-but-one polynomial from the above list and divide every term by $E_{5,1}^5 E_{5,2}^5 E_5^6$ we get the following list of terms.
+If we take the last-but-one polynomial from the above list and divide every term by $e_{5,1}^5 e_{5,2}^5 e_5^6$, we get the following list of terms.

-[x/(E5_1*E5_2*E5)^6 for x in monomials(ger(#ger-1))]
+[x/(e5_1^5*e5_2^5*e5^6) for x in monomials(ger(#ger-1))]

-\begin{align*} \frac{1}{R(q)^5} - R(q)^5 = \frac{\eta_{5;2}(\tau)^5}{\eta_{5;1}(\tau)^5} - \frac{\eta_{5;1}(\tau)^5}{\eta_{5;2}(\tau)^5} &= 11 + \frac{\eta(\tau)^6}{\eta(5\tau)^6} %\tag{1.5} \end{align*}
+In fact, we have computed, the relation for the Rogers-Ramanujan continued fraction \begin{align*} R(q) = \frac{\eta_{5;1}(\tau)}{\eta_{5;2}(\tau)}, \end{align*} namely, \begin{align*} \frac{1}{R(q)^5} - R(q)^5 = \frac{\eta_{5;2}(\tau)^5}{\eta_{5;1}(\tau)^5} - \frac{\eta_{5;1}(\tau)^5}{\eta_{5;2}(\tau)^5} &= 11 + \frac{\eta(\tau)^6}{\eta(5\tau)^6}. %\tag{1.5} \end{align*}

 -------------------------------------------------------------------